ds-modules/curriculum-guide/README.md

 ## What is this site?

-This site is a user guide for the undergraduate Data Science Education Program.
+A user guide for the undergraduate Data Science Education Program.
 It includes technical information on tools and nontechnical tips to help you get familiar with the program.

 ## Who is it for?